dabapps/jest-matcher-react-shallow-snapshot/README.md

 The output of this matcher is far more informative than other existing solutions, providing context of memo wrapped components, fragments, etc, and does not require importing a renderer for each of your test files.

+This relies on [@jakesidsmith/react-shallow-renderer](https://www.npmjs.com/package/@jakesidsmith/react-shallow-renderer) under the hood, which you could use without the jest matcher if you prefer / are using another test suite.

+Check out the [@jakesidsmith/react-shallow-renderer](https://www.npmjs.com/package/@jakesidsmith/react-shallow-renderer) readme for some examples of the snapshot output.

 ## Example

 ```jsx